-This is the third of a three-part series on first steps to seeking immigration advice.
+This is the third of a three-part series on the first steps to seeking immigration advice.
 This post list 10 questions you should ask your immigration attorney to determine if he or she is the right fit.
-The first points out things to be wary of as you begin your research.
+The first point out things to be wary of as you begin your research.
 The second will discuss preparation before a consultation.

 What to look out for when hiring an immigration attorney or consultant:

 Immigration is a complex practice.
 You’ll want an experienced professional to provide you with effective legal representation.
 Your best bet is to interview more than one lawyer.

 Here are 10 questions to ask at your initial meeting.

 Also, check the State Bar of California website www.calbar.ca.gov to find out whether the attorney is in good standing with the state bar.
 Immigration law is federal law, therefore, an immigration attorney may be licensed in another state and practice in California.
 Please be sure you know where they are licensed and check with that state bar to ensure they are in good standing.

 - What is your experience handling immigration cases like mine?
 There’s no substitute for experience.
 Immigration law covers a wide variety of cases, from green cards and work visas to deportation proceedings.
 Be sure your attorney has experience handling cases similar to yours.

 - Does your firm specialize in immigration law?
 Immigration law may not be an attorney’s exclusive focus.
 Find out.
 You want an attorney who keeps up with the latest developments in immigration law.